EOFY

 • more affordable price points; or

-• new builds, if incentives become more favourable there.
+• new builds, where tax incentives remain more favourable.

 That shift may become particularly noticeable in higher-price, lower-yield markets, where cash flow is already under pressure.